dnbaker/minicore/python/README.md

 seed = 0     # if seed is not set, defaults to 0.
 Results will be identical with the same seed.

-measure = "MKL" # See https://github.com/dnbaker/minicore/blob/main/docs/msr.md for examples/integer codes
+measure = "REVERSE_MKL" # See https://github.com/dnbaker/minicore/blob/main/docs/msr.md for examples/integer codes
                         # value can be integral or be the short string description
-                # MKL = categorical KL divergence
+                        # MKL = reverse categorical KL divergence

 weights = None  # Set weights to be a 1d numpy array containing weights of type (float32, float64, int, unsigned)
                 # If none, unused (uniform)